Improved upper limits on the 21-cm signal power spectrum at $z=17.0$ and $z=20.3$ from an optimal field observed with NenuFAR: Calibration and sky-model subtraction

 The analysis by \citetalias{munshi2024first} divided the data into $52\,$min segments in order to parallelise calibration.
 Here, we refine this approach and divide the data into $12\,$min segments\footnote{Only for Night~1 of Z20, which was processed first, we used 8 min segments instead.}, such that the solution time intervals for all calibration steps are divisors of the time segment duration, avoiding residual narrower solution time intervals at the end of each segment.
 Additionally, the NenuFAR analogue beamformer repoints every 6 min, which is naturally accommodated by the 12 min calibration solution intervals.
-Apart from increasing the number of threads in parallelisation, increasing the number of segments allows us to calibrate against an apparent sky model for each segment, where the simulated NenuFAR primary beam, calculated using \texttt{nenupy}\footnote{\url{https://github.com/AlanLoh/nenupy}} and averaged over time, frequency and MAs, is applied to the intrinsic sky model before calibration.
+Apart from increasing the number of threads in parallelisation, increasing the number of segments allows us to calibrate against an apparent sky model for each segment, where the simulated NenuFAR primary beam, calculated using \texttt{nenupy}\footnote{Nenupy (\url{https://github.com/AlanLoh/nenupy}) uses a dipole beam model obtained from electromagnetic simulations to compute the full NenuFAR primary beam model using the array factor of each MA.} \citep{alan_loh_2023_7994526} and averaged over time, frequency and MAs, is applied to the intrinsic sky model before calibration.
 This provides a reasonable starting point for the calibration solutions, which need to capture the beam on timescales shorter than a 12 min segment and across the 11.5 MHz frequency bandwidth.
 The top panel in Fig.~\ref{fig:apparent_flux} shows the A-team's apparent fluxes calculated using the simulated NenuFAR primary beam as a function of time for Z20 of Night~1.
 The ripples in the apparent fluxes with time are produced by the sources passing through the primary beam sidelobes.
 We impose a flux cut of 2 Jy such that a source is included in the calibration run for a segment only if it has an apparent flux above this threshold (yellow shaded region).
 This is slightly different to the approach adopted by \citetalias{munshi2024first}, where all A-team sources located above the horizon were included.
 The flux cut is an input parameter to \texttt{Nenuflow}, allowing multiple calibration runs to ensure calibration solutions have sufficient S/N and describe the primary beam well.